ishaan-cherukuri/kaagle/house-prices-comp/README.md

-Got it 👍 Since your repo has both your Kaggle notebooks and the submission files, your README should make it clear what’s inside, what you achieved, and how someone can use it.
-Here’s a clean structure you can adapt:

----

-# Kaggle: Ames Housing Competition 🏡
+# Kaggle: Ames Housing Competition

 This repository contains my work for the **Kaggle House Prices – Advanced Regression Techniques** competition.
 Out of 4,300+ participants, I placed in the **top 5% (231st place at the time of publishing)**.